H-chandan/celcius-to-fahrenheit/README.md

-# celcius to fahrenheit conversion
+# Celcius to fahrenheit conversion
 Enter value in celcius and get in fahrenheit